Skip to content

 • Preparing your case for trial when necessary

 Bernstein & Maryanoff Injury Attorneys are here for you.
-Contact our Miami office today for a free consultation.
+Contact our law offices in Miami today for a free consultation.
 You pay no fees unless we win.

 Schedule your free case evaluation with the team at Bernstein & Maryanoff, Injury Attorneys, to learn more today.